So many people hold ill feelings about that six-letter word. The ever so restrictive, unachievable, hard to grasp, math-phobic BUDGET! You know.

 Make a Grocery List.

-Always make a list for the grocery stores before you go.
+Always make a list of the grocery stores before you go.
 This way, you will not forget things and have to go back.
 That never ends cheaply.

 Cancel Memberships Not in Use.